Zicheng-KIT/SpeechTranslation/reports/proposal_for_fifth_task.md

 ### Noisy Input
 We already enhanced the performance of the SALMONN model with background noice on german speech by fine-tuning on the german Covost dataset.
+We will also test the performance on salmonn again using the noisy input mentioned in the second point above.